AndersDeath/diary2/000-current.md

 I still feel bad.
 This cold is annoying me, but Friday makes me happy.
 Today I finished a lot of tasks.
 Despite of my condition I was productive.
 I am happy about that because yesterday I though that I would die.
 I felt so bad in airplane.
 In general, I groomed my github a bit and found several candidates for portfolio.
 Additionally I created a monorepo that I will use for xu preparations.
 I need to recall some principles of working in this setup.
 Especially how to organize deploy and other things.
 Unfortunately I also have to recall how Angular works.
 I gradually migrating to Reactjs but XU works with Angular.
 Also I need to recall how to work with Nestjs.
 A lot of things should be done.
 All this shit is important.
 I need to work well and then leave the company.
 MY reputation is the most important thing here.

-# 07 October - Friday - Yerevan - 372 day of immigration
+# 07 October - Saturday - Yerevan - 373 day of immigration